Annual Neuromuscular Plasticity Symposium

 - Presentation: Can the presenter explain the study succinctly and clearly?
 Can the presenter effectively answer questions when asked?
 Is significance stated clearly in presentation (poster and oral)?

-Selected from a national pool of candidates and invited to present their posters at the symposium, the 2018 Symposium Scholars are: TBA from University of TBA.
+Selected from a national pool of candidates and invited to present their posters at the symposium, the 2018 Symposium Scholars are Shawn Eagle from the University of Pittsburgh, Maggie French from the University of Delaware and Ricardo Siu from Florida International University.

 University House Parking: